datacatessen/datacatessen.github.io/content/blog/prestodb-aria.md

 0:09 [600M rows, 928MB] [63.2M rows/s, 97.7MB/s]
 ```

-Running this query, we see there are a little over 76 million rows `lineitem` table in the year 1992.
+We see there are a little over 76 million rows `lineitem` table in the year 1992.
 It took about 9 seconds to execute this query, processing 600 million rows.

-Now let's set the session properties to enable the Aria features and take a look at the same explain plan.
+Now let's set the session properties `pushdown_subfields_enabled` and `hive.pushdown_filter_enabled` to enable the Aria features and take a look at the same explain plan.

 ```SQL
 presto:tpch> SET SESSION pushdown_subfields_enabled=true;